Yuri Felshtinsky

-Yuri Georgievich Felshtinsky (Юрий Георгиевич Фельштинский, born 7 September 1956 in Moscow) is a Russian American historian.
+Yuri Georgievich Felshtinsky (Юрий Георгиевич Фельштинский, born 7 September 1956) is a Russian American historian.
 Felshtinsky has authored a number of books on Russian history, including The Bolsheviks and the Left SRs (Paris, 1985), Towards a History of Our Isolation (London, 1988; Moscow, 1991), The Failure of the World Revolution (London, 1991; Moscow, 1992), Blowing up Russia (with Alexander Litvinenko), and The Age of Assassins (with Vladimir Pribylovsky).

 Education

 Felshtinsky's parents died when he was 17 years of age.
 He began studying history in 1974 at Moscow State Pedagogical University.
 A couple of years later, he decided to emigrate from the Soviet Union to Israel, travelling first to Vienna.
 But instead of going from Vienna to Israel, he went further to the United States, where he arrived in April 1978 and there subsequently continued his studies.
 He graduated from Brandeis University and earned his PhD in history from Rutgers University.
 In 1993, he returned to Moscow and defended his Doctor of Science thesis at the Institute of Russian History of the Russian Academy of Sciences, becoming the first non-Russian citizen to earn a doctorate from a Russian university.